 District leaders say combining Laney and Merritt under the Oakland City College name would streamline operations while preserving both campuses and their academic programs.
 The district's other two schools, Berkeley City College and College of Alameda, would remain separate.

-The community is urging district leaders to delay the decision for at least another year to allow more time for community input and a fuller assessment of potential impacts, per the Chronicle.
-Faculty members reportedly raised concerns about the loss of the colleges' distinct identities, including Merritt College's historic ties to the Black Panther movement.
+Opponents are urging district leaders to delay the decision for at least another year to allow more time for community input and a fuller assessment of potential impacts, per the Chronicle.
+Some say they fear the consolidation could lead to reduced services, support programs, and resources for vulnerable students, and a few faculty members reportedly raised concerns about the loss of the colleges' distinct identities, including Merritt College's historic ties to the Black Panther movement.

 SFGate notes that Laney College originally offered free vocational education under the name Oakland Central Trade School until 1953, while Merritt College served as a business school.
 In 1954, Laney and Merritt merged under the Oakland Community College name, which was changed to Oakland City College in 1958.
 The two became separate colleges as part of the Peralta Junior College District in 1964.